-When using Crowdfunder to share your project and engage with supporters, maintaining security is crucial to protect yourself and your fundraising efforts.
-Here are essential tips to help you recognise and avoid online scams and keep your account safe.
+When using Crowdfunder to share your project and engage with supporters, maintaining security is crucial to protect both yourself and your fundraising efforts.
+To help you stay safe and secure, here are some essential tips on how to recognise and avoid online scams while keeping your account protected.

 1. Use Crowdfunder’s Official Website

-Always sign in to your Crowdfunder account through the official website: crowdfunder.co.uk.
-Avoid links from unfamiliar emails or messages claiming to offer services for your project, as they could lead to fraudulent sites.
+Always sign in to your Crowdfunder account via the official website: crowdfunder.co.uk.
+Avoid clicking on links from unfamiliar emails or messages that claim to offer services for your project, as these could lead to fraudulent websites designed to steal your information.

 2. Be Cautious with Emails and Messages